mesosphere/dcos-docs-site/pages/1.13/installing/production/dcos-ansible/ansible-quickstart/index.md

 ---

 If you’re new to Ansible and/or want to deploy DC/OS using Ansible quickly and effortlessly - please follow this guide.
 We’ll walk you through step-by-step on how to:
-1. Downloading DC/OS Ansible Content
+- Download DC/OS Ansible Content
-2. Configuring Ansible for DC/OS
+- Configure Ansible for DC/OS
-3. Create an Open Source DC/OS Cluster with Ansible
+- Create a DC/OS cluster with Ansible
-4. Upgrade the cluster to a newer version of DC/OS
+- Upgrade the cluster to a newer version of DC/OS

-## Prerequisites
+## Prerequisites and Setup
-1. [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and [Mazer](https://galaxy.ansible.com/docs/mazer/install.html) installed.
+1. You will need to have [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and [Mazer](https://galaxy.ansible.com/docs/mazer/install.html) installed.
 See links for additional installation information.
      With Mac you can brew install and then use your version of pip to install mazer:
      ```bash
      brew install ansible && pip install mazer